-Fortunately, there has been fabulous research in the last years, leading to a good understanding what should be done.
+Fortunately, there has been fabulous research in the last years, leading to a good understanding of what should be done.
 "Body by Science" from our reading list does a great job explaining the current knowledge in depth and a very understandable manner.

-Basic takeaway for the 95% of us:
+The basic takeaway for the 95% of us:

 We need to build muscle to reach peak health